gabstopper/ansible-stonesoft/docs/modules/engine_module.rst

     <td></td>
     <td></td>
 	<td>
         <p>Identify the interface to be specified as management.
 When creating a new cluster, the primary mgt must be a non-VLAN interface.
-You can move it to a VLAN interface after creation.</p>
+You can move it to a VLAN interface after creation.
+If the interface cannot be used as this management type, operation is skipped.</p>
 	</td>
 	</tr>
     </td>